cfelton/rhea/README.md

 ```
   # attempt to run the tests
   >> cd test
-  >> make test
-  # >> py.test
+  >> py.test
 ```

-**Note** currently an issue exists where the py.test takes an extremely long time (more time than it should).
-The py.test test runner is currently not used.

 ### generating bitstreams

-If the FPGA vendor tools (Xilinx or Altera) are installed the build examples can be run to generate bitstreams.
+If FPGA vendor tools (Xilinx, Altera, Lattice, Yosys) are installed the build examples can be run to generate bitstreams.

 ```